-Nina has had a wide career ranging from nude photos in Playboy to live theater throughout the country.
-Born in 1955 in Massachusetts, Nina spent her formative years in Cleveland, Ohio, and first became involved in music as a singer and keyboard player in high school.
-Wanting to be a professional actress, she studied the craft at the Strasberg Institute.
+Born on 12 September 1955 in Massachusetts, Nina Blackwood spent her formative years in Cleveland, Ohio.
+She first became involved in music as a singer and keyboard player in high school.
+Nina Blackwood has had a wide career ranging from nude photos in Playboy to live theater throughout the country.
+Wanting to be a professional actress, she studied her craft at the Strasberg Institute.
 After being picked as an MTV VJ, she stayed with the cable network until 1986.
-After that gig, she appeared on pop culture TV shows such as Entertainment Tonight and Solid Gold.
+After that gig, she appeared on Pop Culture TV shows such as Entertainment Tonight and Solid Gold.

-Unlike her teammates, Martha did not have a long career prior to being picked to be as an MTV VJ.
-A native of Albany, New York, she was working at New York University (NYU) and was an intern at a radio station when a radio executive suggested to Martha that she audition for an on-air job for an upcoming music television channel.
-She would excel at MTV and would become arguably their most popular VeeJay, being dubbed by no less than Rolling Stone magazine the channel’s “MTV’s Best-Ever VJ.”
-Martha eventually left MTV and did some acting gigs before returning to radio in the mid-2000s.
+Unlike her teammates, Martha Quinn did not have a long career prior to being picked to be as an MTV VJ.
+Born on 11 May 1959, Quinn is a native of Albany, New York.
+She worked at New York University (NYU) and interned at a radio station when a radio executive suggested to Martha she audition for an on-air job for an upcoming music television channel.
+Martha Quinn flourished at MTV and became arguably their most popular VeeJay.
+In fact, Rolling Stone magazine named her the channel’s “MTV’s Best-Ever VJ.”
+Quinn eventually left MTV and did some acting gigs before returning to radio in the mid-2000s.

-Not one of the original VJs, but certainly a face strongly linked to MTV in the 1980s, Kurt Loder was responsible for non-musical news segments on the channel.
+Born on 5 May 1945 in Ocean City, NJ, Kurt Loder is not one of the original MTV VJs.
+However, he certainly is a face strongly linked to MTV in the 1980s.
+Kurt Loder is most famous for the Week in Rock segment on the channel.
 Before his on-air career, Kurt was an editor at Rolling Stone magazine and worked in other print media before joining MTV in 1987.

-Other VJs followed in the footsteps of those first five VJs until the channel began playing fewer videos in the mid-1990s and created more special non-videos programming and ongoing reality TV shows.
+Other VJs followed in the footsteps of those first five VJs until the channel began playing fewer videos in the mid-1990s.
+MTV shifted focus to creating more special non-videos programming and ongoing reality TV shows.